xwal/awesome-stars/README.md

 * [GEOSwift](https://github.com/andreacremaschi/GEOSwift) - The Swift Geographic Engine.
 * [Stick-Hero-Swift](https://github.com/phpmaple/Stick-Hero-Swift) - a universal iOS Game using Swift and iOS SpriteKit
 * [VPNOn](https://github.com/lexrus/VPNOn) - Turn On your VPN like a hero.
-* [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift.
+* [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - [EXPERIMENTAL] Graceful morphing effects for UILabel written in Swift.
 * [protobuf-swift](https://github.com/alexeyxo/protobuf-swift) - Google ProtocolBuffers for Apple Swift
 * [Carthage](https://github.com/Carthage/Carthage) - A simple, decentralized dependency manager for Cocoa
 * [SwiftWeather](https://github.com/JakeLin/SwiftWeather) - SwiftWeather is an iOS weather app developed in Swift 2.
 The app has been actively upgrading to adopt the latest features of iOS and Swift language.